 Countess of Sandwich, Caroline Montague, has been involved with Saudi Arabia for 30 years, first as a business and financial writer and more recently studying civil society in Saudi Arabia, women’s issues, social services and the domestic NGO sector.
 Her most recent publication is a research report for Chatham House on aspects of Saudi civil society; among many others are a report for the Foreign and Commonwealth Office on the Saudi NGOs and a paper for the Middle East Journal.
 She has been a Research Associate of the SOAS’ London Middle East Institute, a committee member of the Saudi British Society, on the Saudi British Joint Business Council and an honorary member of the Middle East Association.

-Heba Zaphiriou-Zarifi is an Analytical Psychologist (Jungian Psychoanalyst), a registered member of the UK Council for Psychotherapy (UKCP), The Guild of Analytical Psychologists (GAP), and a member of the International Association for Analytical Psychology (IAAP).
-She runs private practices in London, Greece, and in the Middle East where she consults on psychosocial projects.
-Heba offers training in a method she has devised in building resilience for trauma relief.
-She also provides therapy on behalf of The British Refugee Council.
-Heba is also a Dance-Movement Therapist and Founder of The Central London Authentic Movement Group.
-She is a Leader in Bodysoul Rhythms© at The Marion Woodman Foundation.
-She has extensive experience in energy-based therapies including vibrations/sound therapy.
+Heba Zaphiriou-Zarifi is a Jungian Analytical Psychologist with a private practice in London.
+She is a registered member of the UK Council for Psychotherapy (UKCP), The Guild of Analytical Psychologists (GAP), and a member of the International Association for Analytical Psychology (IAAP).
+She runs a Practice in Greece and consults on psychosocial projects in the Middle East.
+Heba is a Leader in Bodysoul Rhythms© at The Marion Woodman Foundation and has founded The Central London Authentic Movement Group.
 She read Philosophy to Doctorate level at the Sorbonne where she also gained her Masters in Dance.
 Heba has a passionate love of music and singing in various choirs and was in a sextet with her siblings.

 Sarah is a Master’s graduate in Arts Administration and Cultural Policy from Goldsmiths University of London.
 She also has degrees in Classics and Classical Philology from the Alma Mater Studiorum University of Bologna.
 She is Italian-Palestinian and is passionate about the arts and committed to enhance the cultural sector of Palestine.